 Ms. Smith said in a television interview the list would serve to notify people of the “values and standards” Britain stands for, and “if you can’t live by the rules that we live by, we should exclude you from this country.”

-Muslim Council of Britain, told the BBC that people should be allowed to enter Britain regardless of their views.
+But the action stirred protests from British Muslim groups.
+Inayat Bunglawala, a spokesman for the Muslim Council of Britain, told the BBC that people should be allowed to enter Britain regardless of their views.

 The list also included two Russian skinheads, Artur Ryno and Pavel Skachevsky, who were convicted for racially motivated attacks that killed 19 people.